ilinoisilmi/Sentinel-EDR-AI/README.md

-##!!!!After downloading do "npm install" then do "npm run dev" to start the tool!!!!
+## After downloading do "npm install" then do "npm run dev" to start the tool